Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 changes to the overall footnote or endnote style for just the current

-document, you (might) first have to go to the top of the
+document, you should place the cursor at the top of the

 document